cshreyastech/RoboND-DeepLearning-Project/RoboND-DeepLearning-Report.md

 2. Remove 1 by 1 convolution layer in-between
 3. Modify batch size of 64, 128, 256 with 3 layers of encoding and decoding.

-I would like submit the report and try these options in the mean while for a better score.
+I would like to submit the report and try these options in the mean while for a better score.